microsoft/genaiscript/docs/gptools.md

 -   `unlisted: true`, don't show it to the user in lists.
 Template `system.*` are automatically unlisted.

-See `gptools.d.ts` in the sources for details.
+See `genaiscript.d.ts` in the sources for details.

 ## JSON output